KlaraGajaszek/CodersCard/content/about-me/index-1.md

   * :statue_of_liberty: After work I share my knowledge as a mentor in Coder Camp

-  * :school: I study computer science
+  * :school: I study Computer Science and I graduated Automation and Robotics

-  * :eyeglasses: My goal is to write the best code (clean and clear)
+  * :construction_worker: I am interested in new web technologies

-  ooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooo
+  * :eyeglasses: My goal is to write the best code (clean and clear) and be the fullstack web developer

   <!--EndFragment-->
 socialMedia: